Vandhana-Mohan/todaysMood/readme.md

 - Run `npm install` to install Jest.
 Then you can run `npm test` or (better yet) `npm run watch` in your terminal to get tests.
 - Read the JSDoc thoroughly!
-- The tests are always your source of truth.
+- The test file is always your source of truth.
 - The section below has **lots of conceptual help**.

 ## Your Task